Consensys/Uniswap-audit-report-2018-12/Uniswap-working.md

 #### Malicious Trader

 Two key areas of attack for malicious traders would be trying to stack rounding issues, and skimming trades via front running.
-Rounding issues are unlikely to be much of a problem because rounding always favors the liquidity providers, but is likely to a key attack vector for a while.
+Rounding issues are unlikely to be much of a problem because rounding always favors the liquidity providers, but is likely to be a key attack vector for a while.
 Specifics and potential mitigations are discussed in **3.1**.

 #### Malicious Miner